fishmanjohn/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. middleWare and routing.

 - [ ] Describe Middleware?
+middleware is reusable functions that help you add extra functionality to your endpoints.

 - [ ] Describe a Resource?
+a resource is an object with a set of methods that drive our crud functions

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? respond with a 200 status and a success message.

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? using express routing we can break our backend application up into components much like a react app.

 ## Minimum Viable Product